smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 2. The `IN` and `EXIST` operators will return a dataset if the semi-join contains a NULL marker.
 3. The `NOT EXISTS` and `EXIST` operators can join on multiple columns between the outer and inner SQL statements.
 The `NOT IN` or `IN` operators join on only one single field.

-**EMOJI HERE*  If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.
+:small_red_triangle:      If you are performing an anti-join to a NULLable column, consider using the `NOT EXISTS` operator over the `NOT` operator.

 --------------------------------------------------------
 This statement returns an empty dataset as the anti-join contains a NULL marker.